Frequently Asked Questions

 Actindo- best cloud ERP.png

-Actindo positions itself as a digital commerce and integration platform rather than a classic ERP.
-It is designed to orchestrate complex system landscapes and is typically used by large enterprises with extensive IT resources.
+Actindo positions itself as a digital commerce and integration platform (DOP) rather than a classic standalone ERP.
+It is specifically designed to orchestrate complex system landscapes and is frequently used by large enterprises that maintain extensive IT infrastructures or a "best-of-breed" software strategy.

-Best suited for: Actindo is used by large enterprises with complex IT landscapes and dedicated internal or external IT teams.
+Best suited for: Actindo is frequently used by large enterprises with complex, international IT landscapes and dedicated IT teams who require a central hub for system orchestration.

 Haufe x360 – Finance-led ERP